kevinsguides/yaquiz/readme.md

 * Page to view users results in backend
 * reset stats, attempt count, etc.
 * two main styles + custom
+* Quiz Certificates (PDF)

 ## Todo

-* First priority... more testing?

-* Accessibility fixes - currently quizzes are not navigable by tab
-* Pagination for quizzes in the backend, and for user results page in front end
-  * filters for user results
+* HTML quiz cert option for performance or compatibility
 * expire/auto remove results after x days
 * maybe show all quizzes the user has taken on first page, then their results for each quiz on a separate page, rather than all results for all quiz on one page
 * make checkin system work for quizzes and questions
 * quiz by category - a quiz that automatically pulls all questions from a category
 * randomize from pool - ability to select a random # of questions from a category